• Home

 Private ownership of wild animals like big cats, monkeys and bears typically leads to a life of neglect and cruelty for the animals, as well as presenting risks to the owners and the community.
 Fortunately, the practice is decreasing, but there remains far too many bad situations around the country.
 Lori beings the show reflecting […]

-Filed Under: 2018 Show Archive, vaccinations, Animal Sanctuary, Chimpanzees, General Information Tagged With: Chimps, Animal rights, Pets, Sanctuary
+Filed Under: 2018 Show Archive, vaccinations, Animal Sanctuary, Chimpanzees, General Information Tagged With: Animal rights, Chimps, Pets, Sanctuary

 Animals Today September 15, 2018: Cosmetic testing in California.
 Allergies in cats.
 Paul Rodgers, animal advocate.
 Hot animal news.